 Coolabah Capital Investments (CCI) considers that environment, social and governance (ESG) factors are crucial inputs into its investment process and have potentially profound consequences for the performance of our investments, including, most notably, downside risks but also upside mispricing potential in terms of the value of those assets.

 Nuanced ESG factors are often overlooked by the market and credit rating agencies when assessing the creditworthiness and valuations of fixed-income securities.
 As a highly activist investment manager that is deeply engaged with its target companies and relevant regulators and government stakeholders, dynamically evaluating the status of different ESG factors, and seeking to understand their future path, is essential for CCI to be able to identify and monetise alpha-generating opportunities.
 ESG is therefore a core part of both our quantitative and qualitative due diligence and wider investment process.

-CCI is cognisant of several benchmarks for assessing ESG issues, including the UN-endorsed Principles for Responsible Investment (“PRI”).
+CCI is cognisant of several benchmarks for assessing ESG issues and is a signatory of the UN-endorsed Principles for Responsible Investment (“PRI”).
 We actively monitor the development of such principles and their adoption by rating agencies and regulators.
 We also perform deep proprietary research on ESG factors and have published academic research exploring and quantifying the alpha and beta benefits from ESG inputs across different asset-classes and countries.
 Please click here for a copy of some of that research.

 CCI’s ESG Policy details the importance of ESG considerations for our investment process and how we integrate active analysis of ESG factors into our decision-making.
 CCI’s ESG Policy is regularly reviewed by CCI’s Audit, Risk & Compliance Committee.
 Please click here for the latest version of our ESG Policy.